-GroupServer is distributed as a compressed tar-file that you download.
+The requirements for GroupServer are fairly light for a stand-alone system.
+It is distributed as a compressed tar-file that you download.
 This file contains an installation script for Ubuntu will install all the necessary dependencies that your system currently lacks (see GroupServer installation).